interplaynetary/free-association/README.md

 Total Recognition = True-Recognition + False-Recognition
    ∴ ↑False-Recognition = ↓True-Recognition
       ∴ ↓Mutual-Recognition with Actually-Beneficial-Contributors
-         ∴ ↓Shares of Actually-Beneficial-Surplus from Actually-Beneficial-Contributors
+         ∴ ↓Shares of Actually-Beneficial-Capacities from Actually-Beneficial-Contributors
             ∴ ↓Real-Social-Material-Basis for Self-Actualization
                ∴ Social-Material-Truth is processually realized in Free-Association by processual social-material negation of False-Recognition
 ```